georggr/bda-dpia-research-data/README.md

 Files in this folder include:
 - `interview-questions.pdf` – Interview Questions
-- `raw-data-interviews.xls` – Raw data from the expert interviews
+- `raw-data-interviews.xlsx` – Raw data from the expert interviews

 ## Purpose of the Repository

 This repository serves as an open-access space for researchers, scholars, and practitioners interested in understanding the enhancement of DPIA processes in BDA environments.
 By making this data publicly available, we aim to encourage transparency, collaboration, and further research in this field.

 ## License